Firefly (TV series): Backstory

-The series takes place in the year 2517, on a variety of planets and moons.
-The TV series does not reveal whether these celestial bodies are within one star system, only saying that Serenity's mode of propulsion is a "gravity-drive".
-Re-runs start with Book or Captain Reynolds providing the backstory.
+The series takes place in the year 2517, on a variety of planets with numerous habitable moons.
+The TV series does not reveal whether these celestial bodies are within one star system, only saying that Serenity's mode of propulsion through space is a "gravity-drive".
+Each episode begins with either Book or Captain Reynolds providing the backstory.
 Book's narration runs as follows:

-The film Serenity makes clear that the planets and moons are in an extensive system, and production documents related to the film indicate that there is no faster-than-light travel in this universe.
-The characters occasionally refer to "Earth-that-was", and the film establishes that long before the events in the series, a large population had emigrated from Earth to a new star system in generation ships: "Earth-that-was could no longer sustain our numbers, we were so many."
+The film Serenity reveals that the planets and moons are in an extensive system, and production documents related to the film indicate that there is no faster-than-light travel in this universe.
+The characters occasionally refer to "Earth-that-was" and the film establishes that, long before the events in the series, a large population had emigrated from Earth to a new star system in generation ships: "Earth-that-was could no longer sustain our numbers, we were so many."
 The emigrants established themselves in this new star system, with "dozens of planets and hundreds of moons", and many of these were terraformed, a process that was only the first step in making a planet habitable.
-The outlying settlements often did not receive any further support in the construction of their civilizations.
+The outlying settlements often did not receive support in the construction of their civilizations.
 This resulted in many border planets and moons having forbidding, dry environments, well-suited to the Western genre.